jruels/ansible-tower/labs/aap-inventory-creds-ad-hoc/index.md

 * Click **Save**

-Go back to the **Resources -> Credentials -> Server1 credentials** and note that the SSH key is not visible.
+Go back to the **Resources -> Credentials -> Linux credentials** and note that the SSH key is not visible.

 You have now set up credentials for Ansible to access your managed host.